-If an active member who is married dies after reaching normal retirement eligibility and did not previously notify the Risk Management Department of an intended payment option, the ordinance assumes the employee "retired" the day prior to their death and had elected the Joint & Survivor option naming their spouse as their beneficiary.
+If an active member who is married dies after reaching normal retirement eligibility and did not previously notify the Office of Risk Management of an intended payment option, the ordinance assumes the employee "retired" the day prior to their death and had elected the Joint & Survivor option naming their spouse as their beneficiary.
 Their spouse will then become eligible for survivor's benefits.

-If the active member who is not married dies after reaching normal retirement eligibility and did not previously notify the Risk Management Department of an intended payment option, the death benefit is a refund of the member's contributions without interest to the beneficiary on record.
+If the active member who is not married dies after reaching normal retirement eligibility and did not previously notify the Office of Risk Management of an intended payment option, the death benefit is a refund of the member's contributions without interest to the beneficiary on record.